 - Drain Pan – To ensure no spills or mess.

-- 3/8 Ratchet Wrench – The unique feature of the 3/8 ratchet is that its head fits perfectly for opening the fill hole.
+- 3/8 Ratchet Wrench – Perfect for opening the fill hole.

-- High Temperature Thread Sealant – Always better to seal things right the first time.
-This ensures no leaks from the fill nut.
+- High Temperature Thread Sealant – Ensures no leaks from the fill nut.

 Step 1: Elevate Your Vehicle